tmhsplb/opiddailydoc/docs/Infrastructure.md

 There are two applications at AppHarbor: opiddaily and stagedaily.
 Application opiddaily is the deployment of the Visual Studio **master** branch of solution OPIDDaily.
 Application stagedaily is the deployment of the Visual Studio **staging** branch of solution OPIDDaily.

-After configuring the **master remote** the Visual Studio production branch can be deployed to AppHarbor by using the Git BASH Shell command
+After configuring the **opiddaily remote** the Visual Studio production branch can be deployed to AppHarbor by using the Git BASH Shell command

     git push opiddaily master

-AppHarbor willl automatically deploy application OPIDDaily if the push results in a successful build.
+AppHarbor will automatically deploy application OPIDDaily if the push results in a successful build.
 After AppHarbor finishes building and deploying the code, application OPIDDaily can be viewed at

     https://opiddaily.apphb.com